Yousef523/LED-Circuits/README.md

 # LED Circuit
 The circuit built is simple it consists of:
 -  A bread board
-- A single LED
+- LED Lights
-- 330  Ω Resistor
+- 330  Ω Resistors
 - A coin cell battery
 - Some solid core wires
+- Raspberry Pi Board